 The ReDD Workshop: Supporting People in Regaining Control Over Digital Device Use

-Summary: Constant digital connectivity can be challenging for mental wellbeing, and make it difficult to focus on academic work.
-With the University of Oxford’s Counselling Service, I run the ’Reducing Digital Distraction’ (ReDD) workshop, where students reflect on their struggles and goals around digital device use, and explore concrete tools and strategies for taking control.
+Summary: Constant digital connectivity can be challenging for mental wellbeing, and make it difficult to focus on work.
+With the University of Oxford Counselling Service, I created the ’Reducing Digital Distraction’ (ReDD) Workshop, where students reflect on struggles and goals for digital device use, and explore tools and strategies for regaining control.

 Self-Control in Cyberspace: Applying Dual Systems Theory to a Review of Digital Self-Control Tools

-Summary: No systematic reviews had been done of the hundreds of apps and browser extensions for supporting self-control over digital devices that are available on online stores.
-We reviewed design features in 367 such tools on the Google Play, Chrome Web, and Apple App stores and analysed them using a dual systems model of self-regulation.
+Summary: Hundreds of apps and browser extensions promise to help people exercise self-control over digital device use by, e.g., removing distractions or limiting time spent.
+We reviewed design features in 367 such tools from the Google Play, Chrome Web, and Apple App stores and analysed them using a dual systems model of self-regulation.

 Workshop teaching: Reproducible research with R Markdown

-Summary: R Markdown allows you to mix text written in markdown with chunks of code in languages such as R or Python.
-It can be used as an interactive notebook for data analysis, and exported to a wide range of formats, including HTML, Microsoft Word, and PDF.
-I teach a 2-day workshop that introduces the essentials of R Markdown for reproducible research.
+Summary: R Markdown lets you mix text written in markdown with chunks of code in languages such as R or Python.
+It can be used as interactive notebook for data analysis, or exported to a range of formats, such as HTML, Microsoft Word, and PDF.
+I teach a 2-day workshop introducing the essentials of R Markdown for reproducible research.

 oxforddown: Writing a reproducible Oxford University thesis in R Markdown

 Summary: I wanted to write my PhD thesis in R Markdown, and use a traditional Oxford University LaTeX template to format it.

 oxforddown that combines